MrLabRat/Steam-AppID-Grabber/README.md

 ## Creators

-This was made with Cascade, an AI coding tool.
+This was made with Windsurf, an AI coding tool.
 I needed something to get this done quick and I don't have too much coding knowledge but I'd be welcome to get started.

+You can find Windsurf at https://windsurf.com/